IBM/knative-quarkus-bench/README.md

 ```

-Note that the `curl` command simply posts a Cloud Event to the broker and exits, returning the
+The `curl` command simply posts a Cloud Event to the broker and exits, returning the
 HTTP status code `202 Accepted`.
 (The `-v` option tells `curl` to show the HTTP status code.)
 In order to receive the returned value, a listener must be configured for the event
 returned from the service.